happinesslz/LION/README.md

 * **Strong generalization**.
 LION can support almost all linear RNN operators including Mamba, RWKV, RetNet, xLSTM, and TTT.
 Anyone is welcome to verify more linear RNN operators. 😀

-* **More fridenly**.
+* **More friendly**.
 LION can train all models on less 24G GPU memory~(i.e., RTX 3090, RTX4090, V100 and A100 are enough to train our LION) 😀

 ## News
 * **2024.07.25**: LION paper released. 🔥